sauce-archives/CSharp-Nunit-Selenium/README.md

 [Parallelizable(ParallelScope.Fixtures)]

 Inside the constructor, we give it an ParallelScope arugement, in this case we're telling that we want TestFixtures to run in parallel with one another.
-You can read more about the ParallelizableAttribute in the [NUnit documentation](http://www.nunit.com/index.php?p=parallelizable&r=3.0).
+You can read more about the ParallelizableAttribute in the [NUnit documentation](https://github.com/nunit/nunit/wiki/Parallelizable-Attribute).

 NOTE: Currently, the ability to run methods in parallel within a class has not been implemented, so the only way to acheieve parallelism is with the use of different TestFixtures.

 ### Run the Test

-1) In Visual Studio, install the NUnit Test Adaptor
+1) In Visual Studio, install the NUnit 3.0 Test Adapter

   * Select Tools | Extension Manager.
   * In the left panel of the Extension Manager, select Online Extensions.